nodejs/nodejs.org/CONTRIBUTING.md

 - Each Props type should be prefixed by the name of the Component
 - Components should always be the `default` export of a React Component file
 - Avoid using DOM/Web APIs/`document`/`window` API access within a React Component.
 Use utilities or Hooks when you need a Reactive state
 - Avoid making your Component too big.
-Desconstruct i into smaller Components/Hooks whenever possible
+Deconstruct it into smaller Components/Hooks whenever possible

 ## Commit Guidelines